costinm/ugate/README.md

 Splice also helps when the app already encrypts, there is no need for a second encryption.
 This is handled by auto-detecting TLS.

-# Wait-less sniffing

-One idea to avoid the 'client first' problem in Istio is to open the connection to the dest immediately (if dest is known), and detect on the first bytes.
-This can work with socks/iptables outbound.

 # TODO

 - UDP
-- P2: TURN/STUN compat - check perf against H2 and SNI
+- P2: (separate repo) WebRTC/TURN/STUN compat - check perf against H2 and SNI routing
 - P2: K8s compat  (konectivity ?), KNative
 - P3: raw H2 implementation - just forward the frames, without decoding or re-encoding.
     - per stream flow control will be end-to-end.